mulate43/Data_products_project/README.md

 # Data_products_project
-##Files fot the project for Developing Data Products course on Coursera
+##Files for the project for Developing Data Products course on Coursera

 This app uses the Michelson Speed of Light data.
 This is a classical
              data of Michelson (but not this one with Morley) on measurements done